garyhouston/tiff66/README.md

 Exif blocks are in TIFF format, but may contain proprietary maker notes.
 Currently, Canon, Fujifilm, Nikon, Olympus and Panasonic maker notes can be encoded and decoded.
 Some Sony maker notes are partly decoded, but may be broken if rewritten.
 In some cases, unsupported maker notes will be broken if the Exif block is rewritten, since they contain pointers that would need adjustment.

-Canon maker notes (possibly from the EOS 300D only) may contain a PreviewImageInfo field, which refers to the position and length of a preview image.
-Since the image is located outside the JPEG block that contains the maker note, special processing would be needed to preserve it when rewriting a file.
+Certain maker notes may refer to data outside the JPEG block that contains them.
+I.e., the PreviewImageInfo field written by the Canon EOS 300D, and the PreviewImage field written by various Sony cameras.
+Special processing would be needed to preserve these when rewriting a file.

 No provision is made for modification of data in multiple threads.
 Mutexes etc., should be used as required.